 Dementia will usually be diagnosed by a specialist doctor such as a psychiatrist (a mental health specialist), a geriatrician (a doctor specialising in the physical health of older people) or a neurologist (someone who concentrates on diseases of the nervous system).

-A common pattern is for the GP to make an initial assessment and then refer the person to a memory clinic or other specialist service for more detailed assessment.
+A common pattern is for the GP to make an initial assessment and then refer the person to a memory clinic or other specialist service for a more detailed assessment.
 A specialist doctor will have more expertise in dementia and will be able to arrange more detailed tests and brain scans if needed.
-The diagnosis should be communicated clearly to the person and usually also those closest to them, along with a discussion about the next steps.
+The diagnosis should be communicated clearly to the person and usually also to those closest to them, along with a discussion about the next steps.

 The vast majority of causes of dementia cannot be cured, although research is continuing into developing drugs, vaccines and other medical treatments.
 There is also a lot that can be done to enable someone with dementia to live well with the condition.
 Care and support should be 'person-centred', valuing the person as a unique individual.